 Applying for a scholarship

-The next scholarship award will be in 2022.
-Masters students of the baroque violin, or those who have completed their masters degree within the past three years, are eligible to apply.
-Click here for full details of the 2021 application process; for further information contact us here.
+The next available scholarship will be for the 2024/25 season.
+Masters students of the baroque violin, or those who have completed their masters degree within the past three years, are eligible to apply — a call for applications will be made in spring 2024.
+For further information contact us here.

 Rebecca Bell is a recent graduate of the Royal Academy of Music, where she received her Masters with Distinction, and was awarded a DipRAM Prize for outstanding performance in the final recital.
 Rebecca enjoys a wide variety of work with both modern and baroque ensembles, which have included the Royal Northern Sinfonia and the LSO, and is thrilled to have recently successfully auditioned for work as an extra with the Hallé and the Gabrieli Consort.
 She is regularly invited to guest lead ensembles at festivals and concert series across the UK, and very much enjoys the opportunities for creative input that this brings.
 As an in-demand chamber musician, Rebecca performs regularly with her award winning quartet, The Bell Quartet, as well as being a founding member of The Nuevo Tango Quintet, with whom she has given sell out concerts across London, featured on BBC Radio 3’s ‘In Tune’ with Sean Rafferty, and performed in the final of the Royal Overseas League Competition in 2020.